 Assessment and reporting

 At our College, assessment is an important part of learning.
-It helps students understand their progress, develop their language skills and prepare for senior study.
+It helps students understand their progress, develop their language skills and prepare for further study.

 Assessment at SCL measures student performance and progress in relation to the course outcomes set by the NSW Education Standards Authority (NESA).
-They provide students with opportunities to demonstrate their learning through a range of tasks such as written work, listening activities, speaking tasks and reading exercises.
+They provide students with opportunities to demonstrate their learning through four key language skills: listening, speaking, reading and writing.

 Students also receive feedback throughout the year to help them improve their performance and build confidence in using their language.